Australia's First & Only

 Connect & Recruit

 Move from insight to action with two recruitment pathways.
 Use Talent Connect to request a culturally appropriate first approach to a candidate (talent connection fee applies).
-Or use Shine People Solutions End to End Recruitment, where Shine manages the full recruitment process on your behalf.
+Or use Shine People Solutions End-to-End Recruitment, where Shine manages the full recruitment process on your behalf.

 Nothing Else Like It in Australia